linrunner/tlp-doc/contribute.rst

 Support
 -------
-Experienced users are welcome to help others with TLP in their favorite Linux
+Experienced users are welcome to help others with TLP in their favorite Linux community
-community:

 * Reddit
 * StackExchange
 * Forums
-* User groups
+* Linux user groups

-* or elsewhere ...
+or elsewhere.

 .. note::